-People with opioid use disorder have integrated, concurrent, culturally safe management of their primary care, mental health, and social needs.
+People with opioid use disorder have integrated, concurrent, culturally safe management of their physical health, mental health, additional addiction treatment needs, and social needs.

-Information to Participate in Care
+QUALITY STATEMENT 4: Information to Participate in Care

 People with opioid use disorder are provided with information to enable them to participate in their care.
-If family is involved, they are also provided with this information.
+If their family is involved, they are also provided with this information.